School Health Services at KIPP Columbus

 Health Services Available

-- Behavioral Health Care: Nationwide Children’s licensed behavioral and mental health professionals provide comprehensive preventive and therapeutic behavioral and mental health services year-round — in school and at home.
+- Behavioral and Mental Health Care: Nationwide Children’s licensed behavioral and mental health professionals provide year-round comprehensive, preventive and therapeutic services in school and at home.
 Experts help children to overcome life’s problems, feel better, manage relationships and improve how they do in school.
+Contact your school counselor or school social worker to make a referral.

-- Dental Care: Nationwide Children’s staff provide comprehensive dental services to prevent and repair tooth decay, pain and infections.
-Includes cleanings, fluoride treatments, oral exams, x-rays, fillings, sealants and more.
+- Dental Care: Nationwide Children’s staff offer comprehensive dental services to prevent and repair tooth decay, pain and infections.
+Dental care includes cleanings, fluoride treatments, oral exams, x-rays, sealants, and more.

-- Vision Care: Nationwide Children’s experts offer vision services for students in need of an eye exam or glasses adjustments, as well as ordering new glasses.
+- Vision Care: Nationwide Children’s experts provide vision services for students in need of eye exams or glasses adjustments, as well as assistance with ordering new glasses.

 - Sports Medicine: Nationwide Children’s experts provide age-appropriate treatment and prevention of injuries in active students of all ages and skill levels, including band, drama, sports and anything in between.